graceyin1218/Chilin/README.md

 # Chilin

-Connects with Parse database. (username: live email address, password: what he set it as and can never remember)
+Connects with Parse database. (username: live email address, password: what *someone* set it as and can never remember -_- )

 Todo:
 - Tags. (relations?
 Arrays of relations?)